Occupational Safety and Health Administration (OSHA), Labor.

 - Ways to minimize the burden on participating States; for example, by using automated or other technological information collection and transmission techniques.

 III.
 Proposed Actions

-OSHA is proposing to extend the collection-of-information requirements associated with its State Plan regulations.
-In doing so, the Agency is proposing to adjust the total burden hours associated with the six regulations affecting the States that currently operate, or propose to operate, OSHA-approved State Plans from 8,522 hours to 10,522 to reflect the on-going development of a possible new State Plan.
+OSHA is proposing to extend the collection of information requirements associated with its State Plan regulations.
+In doing so, the Agency is proposing to increase the burden hours from 10,522 to 10,652 hours.
+The increase is a result of increasing the frequency and time for State Plans to respond to requests for summary information.
 The Agency will summarize the comments submitted in response to this notice and will include this summary in its request to OMB to extend the approval of the information collection requirements related to its six State Plan regulations.

 Title: State Plans for the Development and Enforcement of State Standards.

 Affected Public: Designated State government agencies that are seeking or have submitted and obtained approval for State Plans for the development and enforcement of occupational safety and health standards.

 Average Time Per Response: Varies from .5 hour to respond to an information survey to 80 hours to document State annual performance goals.